Calebh101/dexcom/README.md

 {
     "accountName": "username",
     "password": "password",
-    "applicationId': "appId", // based on the region, see the data above in the `appId` section }
+    "applicationId": "appId", // based on the region, see the data above in the appId section }
 ```